-Input Resistors (R_I)
+Input Resistors (RI)

-The input resistors (R1) set the gain of the amplifier according to equation Equation 1.
+The input resistors $(R_1)$ set the gain of the amplifier according to Equation 1.

+Gain =

-Gain = $$2 \times \frac{150 \text{ k}\Omega}{\text{R}{\text{I}}}$$
+$$\frac{2 \times 150 \text{ k}\Omega}{\text{R}{\text{I}}}$$

+$\left(\frac{\text{V}}{\text{V}}\right)$

 Resistor matching is very important in fully differential amplifiers.
 The balance of the output on the reference voltage depends on matched ratios of the resistors.
 CMRR, PSRR, and cancellation of the second harmonic distortion diminish if resistor mismatch occurs.
-Therefore, it is recommended to use 1% tolerance resistors, or better, to keep the performance optimized.
+Therefore, it is recommended to use 1% tolerance resistors or better to keep the performance optimized.
 Matching is more important than overall tolerance.
 Resistor arrays with 1% matching can be used with a tolerance greater than 1%.

-Place the input resistors very close to the TPA2005D1 to limit noise injection on the high-impedance nodes.
+Place the input resistors very close to the TPA2010D1 to limit noise injection on the high-impedance nodes.

-For optimal performance, the gain should be set to 2 V/V or lower.
-Lower gain allows the TPA2005D1 to operate at its best and keeps a high voltage at the input, making the inputs less susceptible to noise.
+For optimal performance the gain should be set to 2 V/V or lower.
+Lower gain allows the TPA2010D1 to operate at its best, and keeps a high voltage at the input making the inputs less susceptible to noise.

-Decoupling Capacitor (C_s)
+Decoupling Capacitor (CS)

-The TPA2005D1 is a high-performance class-D audio amplifier that requires adequate power-supply decoupling to ensure the efficiency is high and total harmonic distortion (THD) is low.
-For higher frequency transients, spikes, or digital hash on the line, a good low equivalent-series-resistance (ESR) ceramic capacitor, typically 1 μ F, placed as close as possible to the device V{DD} lead, works best.
-Placing this decoupling capacitor close to the TPA2005D1 is very important for the efficiency of the class-D amplifier, because any resistance or inductance in the trace between the device and the capacitor can cause a loss in efficiency.
-For filtering lower-frequency noise signals, a 10- μ F, or greater, capacitor placed near the audio power amplifier also helps, but it is not required in most applications because of the high PSRR of this device.
+The TPA2010D1 is a high-performance class-D audio amplifier that requires adequate power supply decoupling to ensure the efficiency is high and total harmonic distortion (THD) is low.
+For higher frequency transients, spikes, or digital hash on the line, a good low equivalent-series-resistance (ESR) ceramic capacitor, typically 1 $\mu$ F, placed as close as possible to the device VDD lead works best.
+Placing this decoupling capacitor close to the TPA2010D1 is very important for the efficiency of the class-D amplifier, because any resistance or inductance in the trace between the device and the capacitor can cause a loss in efficiency.
+For filtering lower-frequency noise signals, a 10 $\mu$ F or greater capacitor placed near the audio power amplifier would also help, but it is not required in most applications because of the high PSRR of this device.

-Input Capacitors (C_I)
+Input Capacitors (CI)

-The TPA2005D1 does not require input coupling capacitors if the design uses a differential source that is biased from 0.5 V to $V{DD} - 0.8$ V (shown in Figure 26).
-If the input signal is not biased within the recommended common-mode input range, if needing to use the input as a high pass filter (shown in Figure 27), or if using a single-ended source (shown in Figure 28), input coupling capacitors are required.
+The TPA2010D1 does not require input coupling capacitors if the design uses a differential source that is biased from 0.5 V to $V{DD}$ -0.8 V (shown in Figure 27).
+If the input signal is not biased within the recommended common-mode input range, if needing to use the input as a high pass filter (shown in Figure 28), or if using a single-ended source (shown in Figure 29), input coupling capacitors are required.

-The input capacitors and input resistors form a high-pass filter with the corner frequency, f_c , determined in Equation 2.
+The input capacitors and input resistors form a high-pass filter with the corner frequency, $f_c$ , determined in Equation 2.

-$$f{C} = \frac{1}{\left(2\pi R{|}C{|}\right)}$$ (2)
+$$f{C} = \frac{1}{\left(2\pi R{I}C{I}\right)}$$ (2)

-The value of the input capacitor is important to consider, as it directly affects the bass (low frequency) performance of the circuit.
-Speakers in wireless phones usually cannot respond well to low frequencies, so the corner frequency can be set to block low frequencies in this application.
+The value of the input capacitor is important to consider as it directly affects the bass (low frequency) performance of the circuit.
+Speakers in wireless phones cannot usually respond well to low frequencies, so the corner frequency can be set to block low frequencies in this application.